Simon-vedha/Simon-vedha/README.md

 - 🔭 I’m currently working on IDFC First Bharat Ltd

-- 🌱 I’m currently learning AI & ML
+- 🌱 Learning AI & ML

-- ❓ Ask me about anything related to data analysis

-- 📫 How to reach me simon.vedhanayagam@gmail.com
+- 📫 You can reach me at simon.vedhanayagam@gmail.com

 - 👨‍💻 All of my projects are available at  [link](https://github.com/Simon-vedha?tab=repositories)